thepeacockproject/peacockprojectorg/docs/intel.md

 -   Peacock is essentially a Hitman server emulator that runs on your own PC.
 -   Benefits of using Peacock include:
     -   **Obtain all unlocks immediately**
+	     -   Note: Colorado, Dubai, and Dartmoor exits may not be fully unlocked on a first playthrough.
+For Colorado you will have to unlock the tornado exit, for Dubai you will need to open up elevator exit, for Dartmoor you need to exit via bike exit 	once.
+You can prevent having to unlock these exits each time Peacock updates by following the tips in the "When / How to 	Update" Section below.
     -   Play [custom](custom-content.mdx) or otherwise discontinued/ time limited content such as [Ghost Mode](https://thepeacockproject.org/wiki/ghost-mode), legacy escalations, elusive targets.
     -   Display leaderboards for other Peacock users
     -   Access Hitman's rating system without being connected to IOI's servers